mmontone/cl-sentry-client/README.md

         (let ((sb-debug:*stack-top-hint* nil))
            (sentry-client:capture-exception condition))))
 ```

+Just add `sentry-client.hunchentoot` as ASDF dependency to include the Hunchentoot handler.

 ## Async client version

 The async version of the client uses simple-tasks library for sending HTTP requests in the background